-The Face Transplant Surgeon: Eduardo Rodriguez + Timothy Buschman
+The Rubin The Face Transplant Surgeon: Eduardo Rodriguez + Timothy Buschman

 Dr. Eduardo Rodriguez is the surgeon responsible for the first-ever successful complete face transplant.
 Two years ago he conducted a delicate and dangerous operation that lasted a record-breaking 36 hours.
 How was he able to maintain concentration for such a long time?
 In this Brainwave session we aim to find out.

 Dr. Eduardo Rodriguez specializes in orthognathic surgery and microvascular craniofacial reconstruction.
 He completed his Oral & Maxillofacial Surgery residency at Montefiore Medical Center/ Albert Einstein School of Medicine in 1999 as well as a residency in Plastic Surgery at Johns Hopkins Hospital combined with University of Maryland Shock Trauma in 2003.
 From 2003 to 2004, Dr. Rodriguez practiced as a fellow of Reconstructive Microsurgery at The Chang Gung Memorial Hospital Taipei, Taiwan.
 He earned a D.D.S. degree from New York University in 1992 and an M.D. degree from Medical College of Virginia in 1995.
 He holds a B.S. in Neurobiology from University of Florida in Gainesville, FL.
 He is board certified in oral surgery and plastic surgery.